Pwd9000-ML/azure-vm-password-rotate/README.md

 ## Overview

-The Action will connect to a provided key vault as input and will loop through each secret key/server name.
-For each server, generate a unique 15char password, set that password against the VM and save the password value against th relevant secret key.
+The Action will connect to a provided key vault as input and will loop through each secret key (server name).
+For each server, generate a unique password, set that password against the VM and save the password value against the relevant secret key.

 - The Azure key vault must be pre-populated with `Secret Keys`, where each `key` represents a server name: